jbcodeforce/yarfba/docs/serverless/msk.md

 ### Typical use cases:

 * Data ingestion for data lakes, data warehouses
-* Event streaming with time windowing analytics: click streams
+* Event streaming with time windowing analytics: click streams processing.
 * Event sourcing in an EDA to support event backbone and event store capabilities.
 * Messaging support for asynchronous communication between microservices, to increase decoupling.
-* Metrics and log aggregations
+* Metrics and log aggregations.
-* Deliver messages to Spark Streaming jobs
+* Deliver messages to Spark Streaming jobs.

+*Strangely MSK is part of the data and analytics organization and not part of the EDA approach at AWS*

 ### Moving to a managed service for Kafka